tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <nick>

 Uh, and so like, there is-- it is important to recognize the difference in discrimination and the difference in the dynamics, of social dynamics as they fit into the society at large but-- And so I feel like if, if your version of this thing doesn't really change the dynamic of persecution against you, or the manifestation of your relationship with the culture, then I don't- I don't feel like it's... like, it's fine if you want to kind of have this sort of label on yourself, but make sure you're putting the label there yourself, don't let anyone else label you but you.
-Um...that's fine, but I feel like a formal definition or distinction of this kind of does take away from a lot of the discussion especially when you get cis people- straight people- cis straight people who are like, [in a mocking voice] "There are so many more letters than there used to be, I just can't keep up," and it's like, don't try. [laughs]
+Um...that's fine, but I feel like a formal definition or distinction of this kind of does take away from a lot of the discussion especially when you get cis people- straight people- cis straight people who are like, <u>[in a mocking voice]</u> "There are so many more letters than there used to be, I just can't keep up," and it's like, don't try. <u>[laughs]</u>

 </nick>
 </compare>